-The canal is crossed by romantic Venetian-style iron footbridges dating from the second half of the 19th century.
+Romantic Venetian-style iron footbridges dating from the second half of the 19th century cross the canal.
 Two swing bridges and two fixed bridges for cars span the uncovered part of the canal.

-Barges and pleasure boats still navigate the locks on the canal, especially cruise boats aimed for tourists.
+Barges and pleasure boats still navigate the locks on the canal, especially cruise boats aimed at tourists.

 Boat trips on the Canal Saint-Martin

 The area comes to life when barges and cruise boats are gliding along the still waters of the canal Saint-Martin.
 From the top of the iron footbridges, young and old alike are having a great time seeing the boats negotiate the locks.